-I recently posted, in my capacity as Chief Editor, IFWG Publishing, an article that generally represents a concept called The Grand Illusion, a dynamic in the publishing world where literally hundreds of thousands of self- publishers have a distorted view of the state of the game, and in the process stymie their own growth (or fail to realize they don’t have what it takes), and seriously inundate a reader public unprepared for poor products, diluting the good writers’ chance to make a decent living.
+It is a dynamic in the publishing world where literally hundreds of thousands of self- publishers have a distorted view of the state of the game, and in the process, stymie their own growth (or fail to realize they don’t have what it takes), and seriously inundate a reader public unprepared for poor products, diluting the good writers’ chance to make a decent living.

-I realized after writing this, and having some healthy discussion afterward, that there is more to say, more on the detail of what I outlined in that article.
+After writing this and having some healthy discussion afterward, I realized that there is more to say, more on the detail of what I outlined in that article.
 Consequently, I will, over irregular time frames, provide you with more thoughts.
-I am not a publishing analyst, just an evolving author, editor of some experience, and small traditional publisher.
+I am not a publishing analyst, just an evolving author, editor of some experience, and a small traditional publisher.
 It is, ultimately, just my view.

-My intention, however, is to try to help authors who read this to consider more thoughtfully, where they really sit in the publishing scheme of things, as opposed to where they currently think they are.
+However, I intend to try to help authors who read this to consider more thoughtfully where they really sit in the publishing scheme of things, as opposed to where they currently think they are.

 Let’s talk about dynamics first.
-What I am specifically referring to is the ‘us’ and ‘them’ syndrome (some sociologists call it the ‘in-group’ behavior).
+I am specifically referring to the ‘us’ and ‘them’ syndrome (some sociologists call it the ‘in-group’ behavior).
 I remember a long time ago being very impressed with a couple of essays written by George Orwell.
 Specifically, Notes On Nationalism (1945), and to a lesser extent, The Sporting Spirit (1945, from A Collection of Essays).
-What I distilled from both was the idea that ‘nationalism’ is the nearest term to a mode of thinking and behavior that can encompass almost any group, from nationalism as we understand it, to class structures, to politics, and even football hooliganism.
-Us and them.
+I distilled from both the idea that ‘nationalism’ is the nearest term to a mode of thinking and behavior that can encompass almost any group, from nationalism as we understand it, to class structures, politics, and even football hooliganism—them and us.

-What I learned so many years ago from reading these essays is that people can easily associate themselves with a group, a category, and what can follow is an erosion of rationality.
-For some, it can be very base – violence, anger; for others, it can be subtle, such as ignoring the principles of detached assessment, ignoring facts or an unwillingness to research – just believe what others say.
+I learned so many years ago from reading these essays that people can easily associate themselves with a group, a category, and what can follow is an erosion of rationality.
+For some, it can be very base – violence, anger; for others, it can be subtle, such as ignoring the principles of detached assessment, ignoring facts, or an unwillingness to research – just believe what others say.
 So it is the case with many facets of the publishing industry, including eBooks.
-People who espouse eBooks, who fall in love with ebook technologies, suddenly see themselves as an innovative, ‘special’ group of people, and then, before you can bat an eyelid, we have billions of words of rhetoric about the subject.
+People who espouse eBooks, who fall in love with ebook technologies, suddenly see themselves as an innovative, ‘special’ group of people.
+Then, before you can bat an eyelid, we have billions of rhetoric words about the subject.
 And a lot of it is irrational.
 I mention this dimension, this ‘nationalistic’ tendency, to illustrate one of the dynamics that helped build, and sustain, The Grand Illusion.

 eBooks are now outselling print books